coecms/addmeta/README.md

 `global` section, or applied to a specific named variable in the `variables` section.

-For example the following is an example of an addmeta file:
+For example the following is an example of an attribute file:
 ```yaml
 global:
     # Mandatory since it gives a key to all the other attributes